CodheadClub/AwesomeResources/Virtualisation.md

 6. [Microsoft Windows Server 2019](https://www.microsoft.com/en-gb/windows-server) - Hyper-V can be enabled as a role in Windows Server.
 This is a Type 1 hypervisor. - Available for free if a Student of The Department of Computer Science and Technology.
 7. [Microsoft Hyper-V Server](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2019) - Not to be confused with Windows Server.
 This is a Type 1 Hypervisor, and is just server core Hyper-V with no GUI. - Available for free if a Student of The Department of Computer Science and Technology.
 8. [Microsoft Windows 10 Client Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) - Hyper-V can be enabled in Windows 10 Pro and above.
 This is a Type 1 Hypervisor. - Available for free if a Student of The Department of Computer Science and Technology.
 9. [VMware vSphere Hypervisor (ESXi)](https://my.vmware.com/en/web/vmware/evalcenter?p=free-esxi7) - Available for free, or full version - Available for free if a Student of The Department of Computer Science and Technology.
-All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
+All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html) Sadly on the 15th August 2024, Boradcom terminated the VMware IT Academy Program.
 10. [KVM](https://www.linux-kvm.org/page/Main_Page) - KVM is built into the linux kernel, just like Hyper-V in Windows
 11. [QEmu](https://www.qemu.org/)